 Your estate plan is about more than simply distributing your assets.
-Advanced directives make your wishes regarding life-sustaining medical care known so you will be protected in the event that you become too injured or ill to make your own medical decisions.
+Advanced directives make your wishes regarding life-sustaining medical care known.
+A healthcare documents attorney can help ensure that you will be protected in the event that you become too injured or ill to make your own medical decisions.

 Durable Power of Attorney for Healthcare

 A durable power of attorney for healthcare is a type of advanced directive that allows another person to make medical decisions on your behalf if you are unable to speak for yourself.
 Naming a person to make these decisions prevents disputes among your family members and keeps them from potentially having to go to court to get the legal authority to oversee your medical care.